ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - [ ] Spoof rank (ProgMEM-CC's idea) (again could be possible)
 - [ ] **AutoEat (Automatically eats food in the inv)**
 - [ ] AimBot (Automatically aims at a player)
-- [ ] Breadcrumbs (particles of a sort trailing behind the player)
 - [ ] Inventory Manager – Organizes inventory automatically
 - [ ] X-Ray (possible)
 - [ ] Freecam (like PublicLurker client)
 - [ ] SkinChanger in game (good idea)
 - [ ] Reach fix (possible but its limited to 5-6 thanks to vector's goofy ahh anticheat)
 - [ ] **NoSlow – Prevents slowdown from using items or cobwebs**
-- [ ] Fullbright – Always max brightness. (funny)
+- [ ] Fullbright – Always max brightness. (funny mc client thing.)
-- [ ] CustomCape / Wings – Renders client-side cosmetics (it would be annoying with the current system to hook the game, but is still possible, because it's a render module)
+- [ ] CustomCape / Wings / Breadcrumbs – Renders client-side cosmetics (it would be annoying with this current system to hook the game's API, but is still possible, because it's a render module)
 - [ ] Small music player (ie. links to spotify) (like JoLean client)
 - [ ] Render miniblox's HUDS (ie. health bar to mc like hearts)
 - [ ] ArmorHUD (to improve my targetHUD ) (using exhibition)